Ahmedshe7ata/Ahmedshe7ata/README.md

 ## About Me

 - Cloud & DevOps Engineer focused on scalable, automated, and resilient infrastructure
-- Working with **AWS / Azure**, container orchestration, and Infrastructure as Code
+- Working with **AWS**, container orchestration, and Infrastructure as Code
 - Passionate about CI/CD pipelines, observability, and reducing manual toil
 - Always exploring new tools in the cloud-native ecosystem